npdroid/tinyLLM/README.md

 an of him that
 ```

-Not bad for a small model trained on a Macbook to predict next character only with context length of 256 characters.
-The learning rate, train, and test loss looks as follows.
+Not bad for a small model trained on a MacBook to predict the next character only with a context length of 256 characters.
+The learning rate, train, and test loss look as follows.

 ![Train loss](./imgs/train_loss.png)
 ![Test loss](./imgs/test_loss.png)

-Note that, the model gets overfitted after about 50 epochs, which might be related to the schedular used during optimizations.
+Note that, the model gets overfitted after about 50 epochs, which might be related to the scheduler used during optimizations.
 Also, compared to Karpathy's experiment with GPT-2 and Shakespeare data, this model shows better loss values.
-However, that is most likely due to the fact that this model is far smaller and I used only lower cases characters in the training data.
-Also, the model output is not really good either, it just looks "reasonable".
+However, that is most likely due to the fact that this model is far smaller, and I used only lower-case characters in the training data.
+The output this model produces is not good either, it just looks "reasonable".

 ## TODOs
 - Implement actual output sampler